Nathan-Zacharjak/Leetcode/README.md

 - If you can solve the problem for just 0 to b, you can solve the whole problem!
 - So, it comes down to coming up with a recursive algorithm that solves the problem from 0 to n (even if the recursive algorithm times out!)
 - The other key thing is to have an array or string representation of your numbers!
-- (Btw, it is perfectly fine to use 64-bit numbers for any problem if really required! (long long) This normally wouldn't be the case for digit DP unless the output needs to be a number)
+- (BTW, it is perfectly fine to use 64-bit numbers for any problem if really required! (long long) This normally wouldn't be the case for digit DP unless the output needs to be a number)
 - Digit DP tends to use a mix of recursion, *and* DP!
 It is essentially just recursion with memoisation, rather than transforming exponential recursion into a polynomial iterative function...

 ## Digit DP Variables